MyScript/web-integration-samples/web-samples/README.md

 1) Unzip the package `MyScript-Web-Samples-v1.2.0.zip`.

-2) Type the following command in a command terminal:
+2) Move to the web-samples directory:

          cd web-samples

-3) Type the following command to initialize dependencies:
+3) Install the dependencies:

         npm install && bower install